ilkkavv/skvmlurker/README.md

 # SKVMLURKER

 *Days bleed into each other, a grey smear of monotony and meaninglessness.
-Your life - hollow, aimless - drifts forward without purpose.*<br/>
-*Then, without reason, a fire awakens in your mind.
+Your life - hollow, aimless - drifts forward without purpose.
+Then, without reason, a fire awakens in your mind.
 A pull.
 A compulsion.
-Something ancient and unknown whispers in the cracks of your thoughts, dragging you toward a place untouched by mercy.*<br/>
-*You've traveled far - through ruin, through silence - driven not by hope, but by the certainty that you must.*<br/>
-*Now you stand before it.
+Something ancient and unknown whispers in the cracks of your thoughts, dragging you toward a place untouched by mercy.
+You've traveled far - through ruin, through silence - driven not by hope, but by the certainty that you must.
+Now you stand before it.
 The forgotten place.
 You do not know what you seek.
 Only that you must go in.*

 <p align="center">
   <img src="media/gameplay.gif" alt="Gameplay Preview" width="512"/>